weidai11/website/README.md

 This GitHub is used to backup important elements of the Crypto++ website, and provide centralized collection of admin notes and scripts for the website.
-The files are located in the `html/` directory.

 Important elements of the Crypto++ website include ZIP files, signatures and release notes.
 They are located in the `html/` subdirectory and can be quickly restored.
 Duplicity is still available, but duplicity takes longer than a `scp -p *.html *.css *.png *.svg *.ico *.zip *.zip.sig cryptopp.com:`.
 Once the files are in your home directory, you can run `update-html.sh` to copy them to `/var/www/html` and set ownership and permissions.